Skip to main content

 • Custom Roles are roles you define with your own name, description, and permission set.
 You can edit, duplicate, and delete them.

 Both types appear in the same list and in role pickers throughout the product, tagged with a Default Role or Custom Role badge.
-The Default Roles available in every tenant are:
+The Default Roles are:

 RoleDescription

-Platform AdminSuper administrator with access to all tenants and platform-level operations
+Platform AdminFull administrator with access to all settings, including account-level settings and platform operations

 Security AdminAdministrator with credential management permissions